 Center City East in Philadelphia in Philadelphia County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in these topic lists: Government & Politics • Industry & Commerce • War, US Revolutionary.
+This historical marker is listed in these topic lists: Colonial Era • Exploration • Government & Politics • Science & Medicine.
 In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
-A significant historical year for this entry is 1782.
+A significant historical year for this entry is 1763.

 Location.
-39° 56.979′ N, 75° 8.555′ W. Marker is in Philadelphia, Pennsylvania, in Philadelphia County.
+39° 56.453′ N, 75° 8.621′ W. Marker is in Philadelphia, Pennsylvania, in Philadelphia County.
 It is in Center City East.
-Marker is on Market Street.
+Marker is at the intersection of Front Street and South Street on Front Street.
 Touch for map.
-Marker is at or near this postal address: 11 Market Street, Philadelphia PA 19106, United States of America.
-Touch for directions.
+Marker Touch for directions.